Language selection

 Social assistance doesn’t include:

-Provinces and territories have created temporary programs to help people cope with the COVID-19 pandemic.
+Provinces and territories had temporary programs to help people cope with the COVID-19 pandemic.
 We don’t consider these benefits to be social assistance if they aren’t considered as such by the province or territory.

 Also not considered social assistance: